microsoft/terminal/doc/cascadia/Panes.md

  3. Split its UI in half, and display each child in one half.

 It's up to the app hosting the panes to tell the pane what kind of terminal in wants created in the new pane.
-Implemented by default is the new pane will be created with the default settings profile.
+By default, the new pane will be created with the default settings profile.

 ### While panes are open